Straight Answers to Thirty-four Frequently Asked Questions of Expungement Lawyers in New Jersey

 Q20.
 I was charged with a federal crime.
 What is involved in getting that expunged?

-A different situation exists in which expungement for federal arrests and convictions arguably can be expunged.
-That situation is where a person is charged in a federal complaint with violating a state statute.
-This can happen when the alleged offense occurs within New Jersey, but on federal property.
-Title 18, Section 13, of the United States Code authorizes charges in that situation.
-An example of this might be simple possession of marijuana occurring in Sandy Hook National Park.
-We say that such arrests and convictions “arguably” can be expunged because whether offenses of that nature can actually be expunged, to our knowledge, has never been decided by any federal court.
+We use the word “arguably” above because whether 18 U.S.C.
+13-type arrests and convictions can actually be expunged, to our knowledge, has never been decided by any federal court.
 The Ninth Circuit held in United States v.
 Bosser, 866 F.2d 315 (9th Cir., 1989), that state rehabilitative statutes that permit dispositions not resulting in a permanent conviction can be used by a federal court sentencing a defendant under this Act.
 Note, however, that what was involved in Bosser was sentencing, not expungement.
 Also, decisions of the Ninth Circuit are often contrary to decisions of other Circuits.
 When the United States Supreme Court reviews decisions of the Ninth Circuit, those reviews often result in reversal.
-Thus Bosser provides a cogent argument as to why federal courts should allow expungement of offenses prosecuted under Title 18, Section 13.
-The final outcome, however, is far from certain.
+Thus Bosser provides a cogent argument as to why federal courts should allow expungement of offenses prosecuted under 18 U.S.C.
+13. The final outcome, however, is far from certain.

-The long and the short of it is that, except for the “Special Probation” described above, expunction of federal criminal records remains a very open question.
 The absence of more meaningful provision to expunge federal arrests and court history is a national disgrace.
 Some members of Congress, from time to time, have attempted to address this problem in “Second Chance Acts”.
-To date, all such efforts have failed.
-Perhaps after enough members of Congress, or their families, are indicted and convicted of federal offenses, the situation will change.
+To date, all such efforts have failed, although a growing consciousness is emerging of the injustice.
+Perhaps after enough members of Congress, or their families, are indicted and convicted of federal offenses, real change will come.

 Q21.
 When I was nineteen, I pleaded guilty to possession of cocaine with intent to distribute.
 Two lawyers have told me that that offense can never be expunged.
 Are they right?

-A. Between the time you spoke to those lawyers and right now, the law has changed.
-Thus, although the crime to which you pleaded guilty originally could not be expunged, you may now be eligible.
 If your offense was possession with intent to sell, and if it was of the first or second degree, then records of that offense still cannot be expunged.
-If your crime was of the third or fourth degree, however, your records become eligible to be expunged.
-Before the court will allow you to expunge those records, the judge must make a finding that the expungement you seek is in the public interest.
-And you must still, of course, meet all other requirements.
+But if your crime was of the third or fourth degree, your records can be considered for expungement.
+Before the court will allow you to expunge those records, however, the judge must make a finding that compelling reasons support the expungement you seek.
+Compared with “plain vanilla” expungement processing, this is a substantial undertaking, And you must still, of course, meet all other requirements.
+We discuss this concept of “compelling reasons” expungements in much more detail elsewhere on this site.

 Even if your crime was of the first or second degree, you may still be eligible, provided that your intent was to distribute without selling.
 This distinction is subtle, but important.
-All sales involve a distribution, but not all distributions involve a sale.

-The Superior Court of New Jersey, Appellate Division, addressed this subtlety on August 3, 2007, in the case entitled Expungement Application of G.R.
+Sales usually involve a distribution, but not all distributions involve a sale.
+The Superior Court of New Jersey, Appellate Division, addressed this subtlety on August 3, 2007, in a case entitled Expungement Application of G.R.
 What the G.R. court said is that convictions for possession with intent to distribute can be expunged provided that the distribution was to be gratuitous.
 If the intent to distribute was to be in connection with a sale, then expungement must be denied.
+A May 2019 decision of the Supreme Court of New Jersey, State v.
+Davon M. Johnson, A-58-17, (not an expungement-related case), elaborates upon this distinction.

 Cost

-A. Cost depends on many factors.
+So it is with expungements.
+Cost depends on many factors.
 These factors include the following:

-Are you using a lawyer, or will you do it on your own? (see FAQ 30.) |
+bullet Are you using a lawyer, or will you do it on your own?
+(See Question 30.)

-Which lawyer are you using? |
+bullet Which lawyer are you using?

-Does your expungement present special issues that must be addressed?
-For example, is it an “early pathway” (FAQ 17) or other type of “public interest” (FAQ 21) case? |
+bullet Does your expungement have special issues that must be addressed?
+For example, is it an “early pathway” (FAQ 17, above) or other type of “public interest” (FAQ 21, above) case?

-Will anyone object to the expungement application? |
+bullet Will the prosecutor (or anyone else) object to the expungement application?

 Procedure